JulioJu/medicalCentre/README.md

-* When for error handling `await` / `async` see https://javascript.info/async-await#error-handling Note that in a Promise, we must continue to catch Promises called even if it is marked `async`.
+* When for error handling `await` / `async` see https://javascript.info/async-await#error-handling Note that in a Promise, we must continue to try and catch Promises called even if it is marked `async`.
+    It's logical.